ZacharyWesterman/paisley/docs/type-casting.md

 - strings - empty strings convert to `false`, anything else is `true`.
 - arrays - empty arrays convert to `false`, anything else is `true`.
 - objects - empty objects convert to `false`, anything else is `true`.

+### Other type-casting

+Arrays and objects may be cast between each other, but nothing can be cast to an array or object (what would converting a number to an object even mean?).
+Instead, arrays and objects must be constructed using the supported syntax.